YasmineSerghini/2023ss_do_ys/coursework.md

 #### Transparency:

-We openly share our approach and all salaries to create trust, hold ourselves accountable, and serve as a resource for the industry.
+Openly share the approach and all salaries to create trust, hold themselves accountable, and serve as a resource for the industry.

 ---

 #### Simplicity:

-We aim to maintain an easy-to-understand formula that allows anyone to easily see how we arrive at any individual salary.
+Aim to maintain an easy-to-understand formula that allows anyone to easily see how they arrive at any individual salary.

 ---

 #### Fairness:

-We ensure that those with the same role and responsibilities who are at the same experience level are paid equitably.
+Ensure that those with the same role and responsibilities who are at the same experience level are paid equitably.

 ---

 #### Generosity:

-We pay above market to attract the team we need, thrive as individuals, and avoid exceptions and inequity resulting from negotiation.
+Pay above market to attract the team they need, thrive as individuals, and avoid exceptions and inequity resulting from negotiation.

 ---

 ## Sipgate

+information still to come....

 ---

-Thank you!
+Thank you! <3